This piece by Reed Ferguson was published at the Foundation for Economic Education.

 There’s a common libertarian phrase, and it hits the nail on the head: “If you don’t like Trump’s power, blame Obama.
 If you don’t like Obama’s power, blame Bush.”
 That game can be played over and over again.
 You can trace that expansion of power back to virtually every president since the founding of the United States, with the exception of a simple few, like George Washington.

 Washington, like Gandalf and Dumbledore, was offered all the power in the world and yet still refused it.
 Washington, like his fictional counterparts, knew that power had the capability to corrupt even him.
 And even if it didn’t corrupt him, he would one day fall, and whoever took his place might have abused it after him.

 History is replete with tyrants who rose to power by convincing enough people that if only they were in charge, if only they had the power, then the world would finally be a good and fair place.
 If only they controlled the government and centralized all its power, then they could fix all your problems, instead of refusing power over your life and allowing you the freedom to fix it yourself.

 Tyrants throughout history have eroded away at liberty in the name of the greater good.
 And if you believe you are different, if you believe you are the exception to this age-old, unbroken rule, then you are exactly the kind of person we should bar from ever having any kind of power at all.
-If you believe that cunning lie the Dark Lord fed you, then you are exactly the kind of person Albus Dumbledore, Gandalf the Grey, and George Washington wanted to protect us from.
+If you believe that cunning lie that the Dark Lord has fed you, then you are exactly the kind of person Albus Dumbledore, Gandalf the Grey, and George Washington wanted to protect us from.